dasGringuen/MicroZedKernel/02-toolchain.md

 ## To test

-# to check if the tool chain is armel or armhf
+When you are not sure if the elf was compiled with an armel or armhf toolchain you can test it as next:
 (https://blogs.oracle.com/jtc/entry/is_it_armhf_or_armel)

     readelf -A /proc/self/exe | grep Tag_ABI_VFP_args

-# util for checking the compiler
+For checking the compiler

     gcc -dumpmachine